BW PolyureaProtective CoatingsContact

 and Weather Protection System

-A wall waterproofing and weather protection system designed for prepared concrete, plastered or mineral wall surfaces exposed to rain, UV, temperature change and outdoor weathering.
+A polyaspartic wall waterproofing and weather protection system for prepared concrete, plastered and mineral exterior wall surfaces exposed to wind-driven rain, UV, temperature change and outdoor weathering.
+It helps seal porous wall substrates, build continuous protective coats and improve surface durability, color stability and long-term facade maintenance.

 Polyaspartic wall waterproofing and weather protection system overview with prepared wall, BW8009 primer and two BW0-8029 coats